 4. Enable the feature flag

-Use a toggle switch to turn a feature flag on or off, with the toggle returning true or false depending on the specified Unleash context.
+Use a toggle to turn a feature flag on or off, with the flag returning true or false depending on the specified Unleash context.

 5. Additional options